XDA Portal Search Results

 CyanogenMod 11 Milestone 6 is now available!
 That and much more news is covered by Jordan, as he reviews all the important stories from this week.
 Included in this week’s news is the announcement that CyanogenMod 11 and Slimkat have been ported to the Locked Xperia SP and Mobile ODIN 4.20 has been released!
 That’s not all that’s covered in today’s video!

 Be sure to check out the other videos released this week on XDA Developer TV.
 XDA Developer TV Producer TK released an Xposed Tuesday video for SideControl.
-Then, Jordan showed you what’s new on the . . .
+Then, Jordan showed you what’s new on the Nvidia SHIELD.
+Later, TK gave us an Android App Review of Rheti.
+Pull up a chair and check out this video.. . .
 READ ON »

 We last talked about XDA Senior Recognized Developer Chainfire‘s Mobile ODIN back in January with the launch of version 4.
 For those who don’t recall, v4 brought quite a few new features such as the ability to flash modem images and support for several new Galaxy S 4 and Galaxy Note 3 variants.
 Now, version 4.20 is here, and it packs a few goodies–no, not THAT.